 This reflection is why the moon, as we see it, varies from being a full and bright moon to a crescent moon to no moon at all.

-Keep in mind that since the Earth is rotating in a counter-clockwise direction around the sun, the bright side of the moon we see always starts from the right edge and moves leftward as the Earth and moon rotate.
+Remember that since the Earth is rotating in a counter-clockwise direction around the sun, the bright side of the moon we see always starts from the right edge and moves leftward as the Earth and moon rotate.

 This rotation will help you as you plan for the right timing and lighting conditions for your blue moon photography.